 - You are irreconcilably estranged from your parents

-- You have unpaid young adult carer responsibilities.
+- You have young adult carer with unpaid caring responsibilities.

 In all cases, you must also: